stormvsn/figura-ponies/README.md

 So you made your pony and satified with how it looks.
 Now you're almost done!

 Obviously, change the name in 'avatar.json' to your pony's name.
-Then you have to go into 'initValue.lua' and there are two varibles on the top you want to change: "Magic" and Wings."
+Then you have to go into 'initValue.lua' and there are three varibles on the top you want to change: defaultWings, defaultHorn, and defaultMagic.
 Change them accordingly.

 Now you have a Custom Pony!